Icinga/icinga-doc/markdown/de/sample-cgi.md

 # LOG FILE
 # This is the main log file where service and host events are logged
-# for historical purposes.
-This should be the first option specified
 # in the config file!!!
 # Icinga 2 provides this file through its compat component, if enabled.